-- Norm based exclusions: this category includes illegal economic activity and activity that results in severe breach of international standards, conventions, norms or protocols to which France is a signatory including UN Global compact. - Sectorial exclusion and restriction concerning environmental commitments focusing on climate change and biodiversity: (i) thermal coal activities; (ii) conventional and unconventional fossil fuels exploration, development and production; (iii) extraction, production and distribution of palm oil and wood pulp, active contribution to deforestation; the trade of unauthorized plant or animal species or products governed by the "CITES", Land grabbing practices or the development of farming projects in national parks considered as protected areas, activities that generates more than 5% of its consolidated revenues in products containing polychlorinated biphenyls, asbestos fibers, drift nets over 2.5 kilometers in length, activities that focuses substantially on production and trade in pesticides. - Sectorial exclusions and restrictions concerning social commitments: production and trade of tobacco related products and services (representing more than 5% of the company's consolidated revenues), production and trade of weapons, gambling activities, pornography, recreational drug use, human cloning.
+- Norm based exclusions: this category includes illegal economic activity and activity that results in severe breach of international standards, conventions, norms or protocols to which France is a signatory including UN Global compact. - Sectorial exclusion and restriction concerning environmental commitments focusing on climate change and biodiversity: (i) thermal coal activities; (ii) conventional and unconventional fossil fuels exploration, development and production; (iii) extraction, production and distribution of palm oil and wood pulp, active contribution to deforestation; the trade of unauthorized plant or animal species or products governed by the "CITES", Land grabbing practices or the development of farming projects in national parks considered as protected areas, activities that generates more than 5% of its consolidated revenues in products containing polychlorinated biphenyls, asbestos fibers, drift nets over 2.5 kilometers in length, activities that focuses substantially on production and trade in pesticides. - Sectorial exclusions and restrictions concerning social commitments: production and trade of tobacco related products and services (representing more than 5% of the company's consolidated revenues), production and trade of weapons (such restrictions do not apply to the extent such activities are part of or accessory to explicit European Union policies), gambling activities, pornography, recreational drug use, human cloning.